 But because HTML does not depend on any scripting language or database in general, it can be termed as a tad bit faster than a WordPress site.

-Overall neither WordPress nor HTML can be termed as the best for SEO, but WordPress will certainly keep you ahead with its intuitive SEO optimization process.
+Neither WordPress nor HTML can be termed the best for SEO, but WordPress will certainly keep you ahead with its intuitive SEO optimization process.

 Final Verdict – WordPress or HTML?

 After a long and elaborate comparison on HTML vs WordPress, you might have already decided which way you are building your website.
 However, it remains our duty to summarize the information to give you a brief and clear picture of these two popular ways of developing a website.